hindu-comm/mail_stream_advaita-l/2017/08/advaitin_Re_Ishwara_/43__Venkatesh_Murthy.md

 >
 > > We cannot transact with the snake perceived where the rope is.
 > >
-> ​Oh, but the one who sees the snake runs away from it.
+> Oh, but the one who sees the snake runs away from it.
 That prAtibhAsika
 > snake has as much transactional reality for him as does the vyAvahArika
-> snake​.
+> snake.
 >
 >
 > The example provided has to be used only up to the point of its
 > > applicability.
 The truth is even the mind that perceiving the world is of
 > > the same order of reality as the perceived world.
 > >
-> ​Yes, both are equally mithyA.​
+> Yes, both are equally mithyA.
 >
 > The Mirage waters or sunrise and sunset are more appropriate for
 > > vyaavahaarika satyam than rope/snake example.
 > >
-> Bhagavan ​​​Bhashyakara gives the most appropriate examples.
+> Bhagavan Bhashyakara gives the most appropriate examples.
 Anything else
 > is superimposing our own understanding on bhAShya itself.
 One can perhaps
 > supplement examples to help understand, but not replace.
-> ​
+>
 >
 > > When Bhagavat paada talks about rope/snake example, one has to understand
 > > he negating the reality aspect just as the dream creation.
 > >
-> ​Not so.
+> Not so.
 He very much uses this example for the Ishvara's creation also.
 It
 > includes all that is created.
 >
 >